-In addition, the City maintains minimum business and residential rates to ensure that all landowners make a reasonable contribution towards the services and facilities provided, which is particularly relevant given the number of strata property owners with relatively small proportionate land values within the City.
+The City maintains minimum business and residential rates which are applied to property owners where rate in the dollar charge falls below a set amount.
+This is to ensure that all landowners make a reasonable contribution towards the services and facilities provided, which is particularly relevant given the number of strata property owners with relatively small proportionate land values within the City.

-The City's annual rates income represents 43% of Income from Continuing Operations (as reflected in the schedules in section 7 of this plan).
-CBD business rates represent approximately 23%, other business rates 10% and residential rates 10%, of total income from continuing operations.
-The City's property distribution is not conducive to achieving an equitable unimproved land value based tax, with 77% of residents on minimum rates, reflecting Sydney's high density living.
+The City's annual rates income represents 43.7% of Income from Continuing Operations (as reflected in the schedules in section 7 of this plan).
+CBD business rates represent approximately 23.6%, other business rates 9.5% and residential rates 10.6%, of total income from continuing operations.
+The City's property distribution is not conducive to achieving an equitable unimproved land value based tax, with 76.0% of residents on minimum rates, reflecting Sydney's high density living.
 However, minimum rates do not produce a rate levy that reflects an individual owner's capacity to contribute to the cost of Local Government operations, nor their likely consumption of Council services.

 The State Government constrains the growth of annual rate income for all councils by setting a general maximum rates increase.
-This 'rate cap' is recommended by The Independent Pricing and Regulatory Tribunal (IPART), based upon the price movement of local government expenses in the market and assuming a productivity improvement (efficiency) factor.
+This 'rate cap' is recommended to the Local Government Minister by The Independent Pricing and Regulatory Tribunal (IPART), based upon the price movement of local government expenses in the market and assuming a productivity improvement (efficiency) factor in most years.